Unreal (1998 video game)

 Unreal is a 1998 first-person shooter game developed by Epic MegaGames and Digital Extremes and published by GT Interactive for Microsoft Windows.
-It was powered by Unreal Engine, an original game engine.
+Set in a science-fiction universe, the player controls a prisoner whose prison spacecraft crash-lands on a mysterious planet, where they must find a way to escape while combatting the occupying alien empire.
+It is the first entry in the Unreal game series and was powered by the titular Unreal Engine.
 The game reached sales of 1.5 million units by 2002.

-Since the release of Unreal, the franchise has had one sequel and a second series based on the Unreal universe referred to as the Unreal Tournament series.
+Since the release of Unreal, the franchise has had many entries including one sequel and a spin-off series with multiple commercially successful and award winning games based on the Unreal universe referred to as the Unreal Tournament series.
 One official bonus pack, the Epic-released Fusion Map Pack, can be downloaded free of charge.
 Unreal Mission Pack I: Return to Na Pali, developed by Legend Entertainment, was released in June 1999, and added 17 new missions to the single-player campaign of Unreal.
-Unreal and Return to Na Pali would later be bundled together as Unreal Gold.
-Additionally, the games were updated to run on the Unreal Tournament version of the game engine.
+Unreal and Return to Na Pali would later be bundled together with the updated version of the game's engine from Unreal Tournament and released as Unreal Gold.
+In 2024, the game officially became freeware with Epic Games’ blessing.

-Unreal became free to download in November 2024.